 New Diabetes Treatments and Those in the Pipeline

-The end of 2017 showed promise as pharmaceutical firms released new diabetes treatments and are working on more promising ones.
-Moreover, a report shows that researchers are developing a new therapy that attacks the root cause of type 2 diabetes.
+The end of 2017 showed promise as pharmaceutical firms released new diabetes treatments and are working on more promising ones, such as a new therapy that attacks the root cause of type 2 diabetes.

 More of the Best of 2017